danfuzz/lactoserv/README.md

 $
 ```

-`build` deposits a build in the directory `out`, directly under the top-level
+By default, `build` deposits both a runnable build and a distribution tarball in
+the directory `out` directly under the top-level source directory.
+The script
-source directory.
-The script takes other options; `build --help` for details.
+takes other options; `build --help` for details.

 #### Lint